Table Of Content

 You might be wondering: small or big lender?

-There is no one answer.
-But remember:
+Unfortunately, there is no one answer.

 Here are 10 queries to ask to make sure you’re getting the best rate (and a pleasant deal).

-What is the Interest Rate and Annual Percentage Rate (APR)?
+1. What is the Interest Rate and Annual Percentage Rate (APR)?